pankajthakur888/openvpn/README.md

-# openvpn

-Manage OpenVPN with OpenVPN Access Server
+# Manage OpenVPN with OpenVPN Access Server

 What is OpenVPN?
 OpenVPN is a popular software package which creates encrypted tunnels for secure data transfer.
 In this guide, you will learn to configure your Linode as a VPN gateway using the OpenVPN Access Server software, and connect your Windows, macOS, or Linux computer to it.